Aruut/3DR-Simple-Delta-Printer/README.md

 Changes in this Fork
 --------------------

-- [ ] Add a slot/bracket to one of the bottom sections for a base-mounted power socket.
-Add holes and spacing to top and bottom frames for the extra wires running to the top that this requires.
+- [x] Add a slot/bracket to one of the bottom sections for a base-mounted power socket (4-pin Power DIN).

+- [ ] Add a hole for mounting a power switch to the base.

 - [ ] Add holes/brackets for a base-mounted screen/controller.

-Add holes and spacing to top and bottom frames for the extra cables running to the bottom that this requires.
+- [ ] Add holes, spacing, and restraint holes for extra wiring routed through the base.

 - [ ] Re-jig the electronics mounting to fit the RUMBA board and perhaps some extra fans/boards.